Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \makeatletter \xpatchcmd{\algorithmic}{\itemsep\z@}{\itemsep=0.5pt}{}{} \makeatother

-\begin{remark}[Relation to Windowed \gls{acr:cbs}~\cite{li2021lifelong}] The finite-horizon \gls{acr:cbs} used here is superficially similar to the decomposition strategy in Windowed \gls{acr:cbs} but differs in its semantics.
-Windowed \gls{acr:cbs} is an \emph{open-loop} sequential trajectory generator for lifelong settings with changing goals: it maintains and extends a global path by stitching together precomputed trajectory segments.
-In contrast, our finite-horizon \gls{acr:cbs} is a \emph{memoryless closed-loop controller}: at each time $t$ it solves a self-contained optimization problem from the current state~$x_t$ and discards the~$H$-step plan after extracting the single control input~$\hat{u}_t$.
-This makes the formulation particularly suitable for stateless, high-frequency feedback control in dynamic or uncertain environments. \end{remark}
+{ \begin{remark}[Relation to Windowed \gls{acr:cbs}~\cite{li2021lifelong}] The finite-horizon \gls{acr:cbs} used here differs semantically from Windowed \gls{acr:cbs} (RHCR).
+RHCR is an \emph{open-loop} sequential generator for lifelong settings with assigned goal sequences: it commits chunks of $h \geq 1$ steps and stitches them into a global path.
+Our method is instead a \emph{memoryless closed-loop controller}: at each time~$t$, it replans from the current state~$x_t$, commits only the first step, and discards the rest.
+This absorbs immediate disturbances, such as execution delays or new agent arrivals, at every timestep and requires no known future goal sequence. \end{remark} }